 –FLASHBACK: From Batman #682.
 Batman has become more mellow, relaxed, and light-hearted with young Robin at his side.
 Not to mention, finally accepting the trust of his JLA teammates and the recent death of Joe Chill have both probably made him feel a bit relieved as well.
 While hunting down an escaped Joker—who now enters his “pop-crime” phase, scheming with extreme silliness, using wild puzzles, gags, and Joker-faced helicopters and such—Robin tells jokes of his own and muses about what life would have been like in the “time of Hamlet.”
 Eventually catching up with the Clown Prince of Crime, Robin challenges him to a laughing contest.
 Joker accepts and is soundly defeated and sent back to Arkham.
 This series of flashback images from Batman #682 also shows the transition from different Batmobile style to newer version of Batmobile style and even includes an image of Batman and Robin riding in the Golden Age “red roadster.”
 Remember folks, in the Modern Age, Batman uses different Batmobiles pretty interchangeably at this point in his career.

 –REFERENCE: In Batman #679—originally told in Batman #113.
-During Batman’s first encounter with Dr. Achilles Milo, the Dark Knight is sprayed with a gas weapon which causes a vivid hallucination.
+Batman’s encounters Dr. Achilles Milo, an evil scientist in league with Dr. Simon Hurt.
+In an attempt to gain insight into the mind of Batman, Milo sprays the Dark Knight with a gas weapon that causes a vivid hallucination.
 Batman lucidly dreams that he is on a distant planet known as Zur-En-Arrh, where he is endowed with super-powers and gets to meet his perfect alien double, who wears a garish purple-and-red bat costume.
 Batman #682 shows us that Batman collects the Bat-Radia, the alien communication device from his hallucination, as a trophy.
 Upon waking up from his Zur-En-Arrh dream, Batman finds the Bat-Radia, an alien communication device straight out of his hallucination.
-Clearly, Simon Hurt’s machinations went a bit beyond an internal examination.
-To mess with Batman even further, the Bat-Radia—actually just a non-functional prop—had to have been fashioned and left with Batman upon his awakening.
+Clearly, Simon Hurt’s machinations go beyond just an internal examination of Batman’s mind.
+To mess with Batman even further, the physical Bat-Radia—actually just a non-functional prop—had to have been fashioned and left beside Batman upon his awakening.
 While the Bat-Radia is just a piece of junk, Batman, unsure of what it really is, keeps it as a trophy.

 –FLASHBACK: From Batman #682.
 Batman gains a giant golden crown as a trophy on an unspecified mission.
 Afterward, Batman and Alfred re-organize the Batcave trophy room, which is now filled with items that Batman barely recalls ever receiving.
 Batman, with the Bat-Radia in hand, ponders aloud, “It seems like our entire lives these past couple of years belong in the Black Casebook.”
 Batman also mentions that “the old Arkham Asylum” is set to reopen, which merely means that Arkham had been temporarily closed with its inmates moved, but is now reopening with its inmates returning to the original location.